-Sports related complex meniscal tear injuries: You can suffer a complex meniscal tear injury to your left meniscus or right meniscus, from traumatic event.
-The forces on the knee are so great that the meniscus is squished and pulled at the same time.
-These different stress points tear the meniscus into more than one tear shape.
-Often times when you have such a traumatic injury you are suffering from MCL or ACL ligament tears as the same time and surgery is needed to both repair what can be repaired and remove some or all of the meniscus if needed.
+A complex meniscal tear is most often experienced in younger people due to a sports related traumatic event.
+The forces on the knee can become so great that the meniscus is squished and pulled at the same time.
+Large, diverse stresses at different stress points can tear the meniscus into more than one tear shape.
+Often times, when you have such a traumatic injury, you are suffering from MCL or ACL ligament tears at the same time and surgery is needed to both repair what can be repaired and remove some or all of the meniscus if needed.

-- You may have had a very active lifestyle even suffered a slight injury to your meniscus in your youth that has not bothered you for years.
+- You may have had a very active lifestyle and suffered a slight meniscus injury in your youth that has not bothered you for years.

-The weakened meniscal tissue tears from relatively little to no stress on the tissue.
-You may not even notice that something has happened to your knee, until it becomes worse and you feel pain.
+Weakened meniscal tissue can tear from relatively little to no stress on the tissue.
+You may not even notice that something has happened to your knee until it becomes worse and you begin to feel continued pain.
 The most common type of complex tear is a combination of horizontal and radial tears.

-Your Age, Health & Activity Level can Influence Meniscal Healing too...
+Your Age, Health & Activity Level Can Influence Your Meniscal Healing Rate.

 Your age will directly influence the cause of your meniscus injury.
-It's been proven that the meniscus becomes weaker over time resulting in degenerative meniscal tears; 60% of individuals over the age of 65 will experience a degenerative meniscus tear. (reference: 1)
+It's been proven that the meniscus becomes weaker over time resulting in degenerative meniscal tears; 60% of individuals over the age of 65 will experience a degenerative meniscus tear.2

 A degenerative tear would require partial meniscectomy to remove damaged and displaced tissue.
 A meniscal repair isn't possible to fix degenerative damage because of the jagged and torn nature of the meniscus.
 A meniscal repair of degenerative tissue would be very difficult to perform and reduces the rate of success for healing.
 Because of this fact, your age increases the likelihood that your surgeon will feel that your tear can't be repaired.

-Anyone can injure their meniscus, though the a complex meniscus is most often injured from degeneration of the meniscal tissue.
+Anyone can injure their meniscus, though a complex meniscus tear most often occurs due to degeneration of the meniscal tissue.
 People under the age of 20 almost always suffer complex meniscal tears due to sports activities.
-As you age, the likelihood of your meniscus tear occurring due to a sport activity decreases whereas a degenerative causal factor rises.
-Complex tears experienced by 80% of individuals between the ages of 40 to 59 will have a complex meniscus tear from either a non-sports related traumatic incident or with no identifiable cause.
+As you age, however, the likelihood of your meniscus tear occurring due to a sport activity decreases whereas a degenerative causal factor rises.
+Complex tears experienced by 80% of individuals between the ages of 40 to 59 were caused by either a non-sports related traumatic incident or with no identifiable cause.

 Everyone can be affected by degeneration of their meniscus over time, edges of the meniscus become frayed, jagged, thin, and brittle.
 Any repetitive or frequent movement can place stress on your meniscus over the years.
 The knee joint itself suffers degenerative changes such as arthritis, osteoarthritis and/or cartilage thinning on the ends of the bones.
 This gradual wear and tear on the knees comes for overuse, repetitive knee movements, twisting or prolonged weight bearing activities.
 Degenerative changes to the knee happen slowly, so you may suffer a torn meniscus from a simple daily activity.
 You need to be aware that this injury can happen to anyone and happens more often the older you are.
 It is not just isolated to athletes!

 If you've suffered a traumatic sudden injury to your knee while playing sports, swelling to your knee will happen within a few hours after the injury or in the following days.
 Your knee may feel unstable and you may also experience more intense pain when bending, walking, or twisting your knee.
 You'll continue to feel some tenderness on the outer part of your knee.
 You may also find that you are unable to move your knee (locking) or a damaged meniscus is catching when you flex the joint.

-Mild degenerative complex meniscus tears are much more subtle, usually manifesting through knee pain that increases over time.
+Mild, degenerative complex meniscus tears are much more subtle, usually manifesting through knee pain that increases over time.
 You may or may not have swelling after exercise or daily activities.
-If you do have pain, you'll experience pain and possibly feel weakness / instability in your knee.
-You may feel your knee having mild catching, snapping or clicking when it is being flexed.
+If you do have pain, you may possibly feel weakness and instability in your knee.
+You may feel your knee experiencing mild catching, snapping or clicking when it is being flexed.

-As your degenerative complex meniscus tear becomes more severe you might feel a 'giving-way' sensation (instability) in your knee and the locking of your knee may be more likely to lock up.
-Pain may increase with certain activities, like climbing a set of stairs, kneeling to do the simplest thing as putting away your groceries or squatting to pick up something you may have dropped.
+As a degenerative complex meniscus tear becomes more severe, you might feel a 'giving-way' sensation (instability) in your knee and your knee may be more likely to lock up.
+Pain may increase with certain activities, like climbing a set of stairs, kneeling to do simple things such as putting away groceries or squatting to pick up something you may have dropped.

-If you're suffering for a chronic complex meniscus injury you may have developed a limp due to severe pain or you're unable to stand for long periods of time.
-A chronic injury could also result in 'buckling' of your knee when weight is placed on it and loss of range of motion.
-You may develop 'cyst' bulging out from the back or side your knee.
-The cyst may decrease your range of movement and unable to stretch out your knee.
-You may tightness because of swelling and tenderness around your knee.
+If you're suffering for a chronic complex meniscus injury you may have developed a limp due to severe pain and/or you may be unable to stand for long periods of time.
+A chronic injury could also result in your knee 'buckling' when weight is placed on it and/or loss of range of motion.
+You may develop a 'cyst' bulging out from the back or side your knee.
+The cyst may decrease your range of movement and leave you with an inability to stretch out your knee.
+You may also experience tightness due to swelling and tenderness around your knee.

-How Do I Diagnose a Complex Meniscus Injury?
+How Do I Diagnose a Complex Meniscus Tear?